SDHCAL/ClusterTools/README.md

 LCIO file that can be used as input to test the behaviour of ComputeSums_from_LCIO

 ### installation with LCIO and ROOT
-In this case, the ComputeSums_from_LCI will store the computed sum in ROOT trees.
+In this case, the ComputeSums_from_LCI0 executable will store the computed sum in ROOT trees.